mahendrabairagi/DeeplensWorkshop/lab3.md

 Before we can run this lambda on the device, we need to attach the right permissions to the right roles.
 While we assigned a role to this lambda, "AWSDeepLensLambdaRole", it's only a placeholder.
 Lambda's deployed through greengrass actually inherit their policy through a greengrass group role.

-Similar to what we did in challenge 2, we need to add permissions to this role for the lambda function to access S3.
+We need to add permissions to this role for the lambda function to access S3.
 To do this, go to the IAM dashboard, find the "AWSDeepLensGreenGrassGroupRole", and attach the policy "AmazonS3FullAccess".
-If you've forgotten how to do this, please refer to Challenge 2 as an example.

 ### Create & Deploy DeepLens Project